Postell’s ‘Great wall’ idea not a bad one

 A privacy fence along the city right-of-way could be problematic.
 Clark Avenue is, according to some, likely a state highway, which would mean the commission would have to get the approval of the Georgia Department of Transportation to erect any kind of barrier.

-And even if they did, long, flat fences often tend to be perfect urban canvasses for gang members and graffiti artists.
+And even if the city did get the OK, long, flat fences often tend to be perfect urban canvasses for gang members and graffiti artists.

-So, if the commission deems it feasible and possible to erect a fence, it would be this humble reporter's suggestion to solicit the help of the local arts coalition, the art's council and our local schools to hold a community appreciation day where we all, as one community, can get together and paint the city's largest continuous mural along the newly-erected fence.
+So, if the commission deems it feasible and possible to erect a fence, I would suggest the city solicit the help of the local arts coalition, the Art’s Council and our local schools to hold a community appreciation day where we all, as one community, can get together and paint the city’s largest continuous mural along the newly erected fence.

 It’s just something to think about when the issue comes back before the board.